PrincetonUniversity/magnet/tutorial/README.md

 For PyTorch beginners, we recommend using [Google Golab](https://colab.research.google.com/)(free) to simplify the learning process.

-## Overview:Encoder-projector-decoder Neural Network Architecture
+## Overview: Encoder-projector-decoder Neural Network Architecture

 Figure below illustrates the structure and the data flow of an encoder-projector-decoder neural network architecture.
 The general concept of the encoder-projector-decoder architecture is to map a time series into another time series while mixing other information about the operating conditions.
 As an example, we select $B(t)$ as the input sequence and $H(t)$ as the output sequence.
 Waveforms of $B(t)$ and $H(t)$ define the basic shape of hysteresis loops.
 The $B-H$ loops are also significantly affected by other scalar inputs, including the frequency $f$, the temperature $T$, and the dc bias $H_{dc}$.
 Therefore, an additional projector is implemented between the encoder and the decoder to take these scalar inputs into consideration and predict the $B-H$ loop under different operating conditions.